Heinz Guderian: Invasion of the Soviet Union

 By November, the attack by the 2nd Panzer Group on Tula and Kashira, 125 km south of Moscow, achieved limited success, while Guderian vacillated between despair and optimism, depending on the situation at the front.
 Facing pressure from the German High Command, Field Marshal Günther von Kluge finally committed the weaker south flank of his 4th Army to the attack on 1 December.
 In the aftermath of the battle, Guderian blamed slow commitment of 4th Army to the attack for the German failure to reach Moscow.
 This assessment grossly overestimated the capabilities of Kluge's remaining forces.
 It also failed to appreciate the reality that Moscow was a metropolis that German forces lacked the numbers to either encircle or to capture in a frontal assault.
 In the aftermath of the German failure, Guderian refused to pass on Hitler's 'stand fast' order and fell out with Kluge, the new commander of the Army Group Centre.
 Guderian was relieved of command on 25 December.

 The German formations on the Eastern Front ubiquitously implemented the criminal Commissar Order and the Barbarossa Decree.
 For all divisions within Guderian's panzer group where files are preserved, there is evidence of illegal reprisals against the civilian population.
 In his memoirs, Guderian denied having given the Commissar Order.
 However, General Joachim Lemelsen, a corps commander within Guderian's panzer group, is documented as saying "prisoners, who could be shown to have been commissars, had to be immediately taken aside and shot" – and that the order came directly from Guderian.
 Reporting to the OKW, Guderian is documented as saying his panzer group had "shunted off" 170 commissars by the beginning of August.

-In September, 1942, when Erwin Rommel was recuperating in Germany from health problems, he suggested Guderian to OKW as the only man suitable to replace him in Africa.
-The response from OKH came in the same night: "Guderian is not accepted".